ilshad/combo/README.md

 All computations happen here.
-Instead of tangled wires of core.async channels streched between nested components, go-routines, local states, etc., developers describe entire UI logic in terms of messages and state machine and manage it in a single place with unidirectional flow, with pure functions which transform simple data structures:
+Instead of tangled wires of core.async channels streched between nested components, go-routines, local states, etc., developers describe entire UI logic in terms of messages and state machine and they manage it in a single place with unidirectional flow by pure functions which transform simple data structures:

 ```